Shrushti2003/Trading-App/README.md

   - Press 6 for Sell Crypto
   - Enter amount and type of cryptocurrency: `50 BTC`
   - Output: Updated account balance and cryptocurrency holdings.

-## Conclusion
-This C++ Trading App provides a comprehensive platform for managing trading activities.
-It serves as an educational tool and a practical application for performing various trading operations, ensuring users have a seamless experience in managing their accounts and trading cryptocurrencies.

----

 ### Instructions
 - **Press 1 for Account Info**
 - **Press 2 for Deposit Money**